anubhavitis/Dev-Blogs/Cloud Computing.md

 ![LightBulb](https://images.unsplash.com/photo-1473308822086-710304d7d30c?ixlib=rb-1.2.1&ixid=MXwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHw%3D&auto=format&fit=crop&w=1489&q=80)

-#### If you need light in your room, what are you going to do?
+## If you need light in your room, what are you going to do?

 Simple, just switch on the lights.
 In the worst case, you're going to take an electricity connection, install the bulb and never worry about it again.
 What you're not going to do is, produce electricity, pass it from different stations to your room, manufacture a bulb, etc.

 We don't care about the production, delivery, or maintenance of the power, we just pay for those services and let the service provider handle this professionally.
-This something that cloud computing does for software developers.
+This something that clouds computing does for software developers.

 <hr>